-An abdominoplasty – often called a ‘tummy tuck’, is a surgical procedure that removes excess skin and fat to create a flatter, tighter, abdominal area.
+An abdominoplasty – sometimes referred to colloquially as a “tummy tuck", is a surgical procedure that removes excess skin and fat to create a flatter, tighter, abdominal area.
 A tummy tuck may also restore separated abdominal muscles, which can often occur after pregnancy or weight fluctuation.

-Individuals undergoing a tummy tuck procedure will have differing goals, but an abdominoplasty can assist with the following:
+Individuals undergoing an abdominoplasty procedure will have differing goals, but an abdominoplasty can assist with the following:

-During your initial consultation, one of our experienced plastic surgeons will determine if you are eligible for a tummy tuck.
+During your initial consultation, one of our experienced surgeons will determine if you are eligible for an abdominoplasty.

-Individuals who are concerned about a disproportionate or protruding abdominal area, which hasn’t responded well to diet and exercise, may be eligible for a tummy tuck procedure.
+Individuals who are concerned about a disproportionate or protruding abdominal area, which hasn’t responded well to diet and exercise, may be eligible for an abdominoplasty procedure.

 Women who have experienced muscle separation and stretched skin after their pregnancy may also find abdominoplasty to be an effective procedure.